BasPieren/functional-programming/README.md

 - [ ] The way the student applies subject matter is more advanced than what they were taught in class; let’s switch places.

 ## Description 📝
-During this project I used d3 to make a clean data presentation using the data we got from the OBA API.
+During this project I used the d3 javascript library to make a data presentation using the data we got from the OBA API.
 I did research based on the data which I used to formulate a research question, sub-questions and hypothesis.

 ## Installing 🔍
 To install this application enter the following into your terminal: